What is the most important information I should know about acyclovir injection?

 - blood in your urine;

-- kidney problems --little or no urination, swelling in your feet or ankles, feeling tired or short of breath; or
+- kidney problems --swelling, urinating less, feeling tired or short of breath; or

 - low blood cell counts --fever, chills, tiredness, mouth sores, skin sores, easy bruising, unusual bleeding, pale skin, cold hands and feet, feeling light-headed or short of breath.